mskold-ab/www-mskold-com/support/EnhancedExportPro/h2-export-testexec-evidence.md

 ## Exporting Test Execution Evidence

-1. Navigate to the Test Plan that you want to export documantation for .
+1. Navigate to the Test Plan that you want to export documentation for
 2. Select the **Export** tab
 3. Select the template **Test Execution Log**